apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

   handling SAML2 logout requests and responses should now properly honor final redirects back to the calling application.
 - Support for the legacy syntax for [JSON service definitions](../services/JSON-Service-Management.html) based on CAS Addons as well as the old `org.jasig` namespace has been removed.
-- Local interception and changing the default user interface language can now be forced regardless of the http request.
+- Locale interception and changing the default user interface language can now be forced regardless of the http request.
 - Reworking internal components and APIs for [password management](../password_management/Password-Management.html) to make customizations easier, specially when multiple fields may be involved to locate the user record.
 The work here may present breaking changes, specially if you are handling password